AlexandrosAvdis/GFD_basisChangeTools/README.md

 GFD_basisChangeTools
 ====================

-A suite of basic coordinate reference system tranformation python functions, common in geophysics and geophysical computational science.
+A collection of coordinate reference system transformation functions, for geophysics and geophysical computational science.
+Written in Python.

 GPL v3.